RateCity.com.au

 It is the Australian standard that you should hear back from an insurer within 10 working days from making an insurance claim.
 They may accept your claim, reject it, or ask for more information to make a thorough assessment.
 Once the insurer has all the information they need, a final decision should be available in 10 business days.

-If your insurer is taking a long time to assess and pay out your claim, or if your policy has a high excess, you may need to pay for part of the repair work yourself, using the same source of finance as your renovation budget.
+If your policy has a high excess, you may need to pay for part of the repair work yourself, possibly using the same finance source as your renovation budget.
 This could be from refinancing and extending your home loan, or taking out a home equity loan to borrow as you need it.
 Some home renovations are funded using a personal loan or even a credit card.

-Be sure to keep careful records of whatever you spend on your renovation and fixing any damage that occurs during the project, as the insurer will likely want to know the details before they’ll cover it.
+In any case, it’s important to keep careful records of whatever you spend on your renovation and on fixing any damage that occurs during the project, as the insurer will likely want to know the details before they’ll cover it.

 Compare home insurance